zeerakb1/llm-developers-evaluation/README.md

 All dataset files are located in the `Dataset/DataExcel/` folder in Excel format.
 Extract the zip file to access the following:

-- `stackExchangeQsAndAnswersDB.xlsx`
+- `stackExchangeQsAndAnswersDB.xlsx` used as vector database for RAG application
-- `stackExchangeQsAndAnswersTest.xlsx`
+- `stackExchangeQsAndAnswersTest.xlsx` used for evaluating responses
-- `stackExchangeQsAndAnswersTrain.xlsx`
+- `stackExchangeQsAndAnswersTrain.xlsx` used for training a LLM for finetuning

 These files contain the data used for fine-tuning, evaluation, and response generation.